Housing is the most significant cost of living for Australians.

-Structural changes in the demographics of home ownership in Australia are resulting in growing inequality in the acquisition of wealth and capital with implications for Australians at different life stages.
+Structural changes in the demographics of home ownership are resulting in growing inequality, both in the acquisition of wealth and in access to affordable, fit-for-purpose housing.

 The rental market is growing, with 26% of households renting at the 2016 national census.
 The sector grew at a rate of 38% over the preceding decade, more than twice the growth in overall household numbers.

 Current housing stock cannot meet changing demand and faces many challenges, including: an ageing population, population growth, disability sector reforms, a growing cohort of renters, and wealth inequality.